Nesvilab/FragPipe/docs/tutorial_transfer_learning.md

 **Goal:** Improve IDs via MSBooster and regenerate a refined predicted library

 **Execution steps:**

 0. Load your training library.
 An externally generated training library can be provided in the "Load custom spectral library for training (optional)" box in the **Transfer Learning** tab.
 If you are picking up from the end of a FragPipe workflow with **Spec Lib** generation enabled, a `library.tsv` should already be in your output directory and you can leave the box blank.
+If diaTracer was used, replace the .d files with _diatracer.zml files in the Workflow tab.
 1. Run **Transfer Learning** and **prediction** to predict your **initial spectral library**
 2. Reload workflow and rerun search from **MSBooster** using the predicted library.
 Steps up through the second transfer learning step can be rerun in one go, generating a second, improved predicted library
     - Load the predicted library into **MSBooster** "Spectral library (optional, experimental) box"
-3. Run DIA quantification with the **Quant (DIA)** tab, specifying your new library in the "Spectral library (optional)" box
+3. Run DIA quantification with the **Quant (DIA)** tab, specifying your new library in the "Spectral library (optional)" box.
+If diaTracer was used, replace the _diatracer.mzml files with .d files in the Workflow tab.

 **Settings for transfer learning and prediction (step 1)**
+- DIA Pseudo MS2 OFF (if DIA-Umpire or diaTracer were used)
 - MSFragger: OFF
 - Validation: OFF
 - Spec Lib: OFF